jontyrudman/voltage-glitch-nrf52-cc254x-paper/proposal/project_proposal.md

 ### 8th Nov 2021 (Project inspection)

-Should have made contributions to GIAnt to add nRF52832 support.
+Should have made contributions to GIAnT to add nRF52832 support.
 Be able to demonstrate/show results from a successful voltage glitch attack.
-If the previous deadline is met, show contributions to GIAnt and be able to answer questions.
+If the previous deadline is met, show contributions to GIAnT and be able to answer questions.

 ### 19th Nov 2021